 Identification of Barmah Forest virus disease

 Features of BFV disease include fever, arthralgia and rash that are clinically indistinguishable from those caused by Ross River virus disease.
-As in Ross River virus disease, there is a high subclinical rate of infection and a low disease rate in children.
+Similar to Ross River virus disease, there is a high subclinical rate of infection and a low disease rate in children.
 Recovery usually occurs within several weeks, but lethargy, arthralgia and myalgia can persist for over 6 months.
 Outbreaks of BFV disease sometimes occur concurrently with Ross River virus disease, making diagnosis difficult.

-- isolation of BFV
+- Laboratory evidence requires one of the following: isolation of BFV

 - detection of BFV by nucleic acid testing